c-hew/owl.sg/README.md

 The bullet point used (e.g. "10." will represent the date in the respective months)
 ## June 2019
 05. Introducing our cheap unlimited hosting service: [unlimited hosting services](https://owl.sg/hosting-services/)
+10. Huge performance updates, purged sitewide cache.
+Update colour scheme from #dd5858 to #464856.
+This includes update to colours of the top bar, etc.

 ## May 2019
 17. Updates on server and packages, database repair.
 18. Update to main page general video statistic.
 Updates and investigation to massive downtime.